 That means there’s a virtuous cycle when it comes to using blogs on your website.

-High quality blog content pulls in traffic.
+High-quality blog content pulls in traffic.
 The longer they spend on your site, and the more they interact with it, the better your SEO performance becomes.
 Your blog posts start showing up higher in search, and that brings more visitors to your website.

 You can also link posts together around relevant topics.
 If you’ve particular categories you write about, you link other relevant articles so it’s easier for customers to find them.

 It means you don’t have to cover every point about a topic in a single post.
 You can point the reader to where they can find out more about related topics.
 For example, in the introduction to this article, we linked to articles on keyword research and readability.
 That means we didn’t have to explain these topics in detail.
-But readers can follow the links if they want to explore those topics.
+However, readers can follow the links if they want to explore those topics.

 Public relations support